oxygenxml/web-author-sample-plugins/README.md

 Sample plugin to run an XSLT script over the current document and return the result to the client as string.

+### user-name-insert-operation-plugin

+This plugin contributes an equivalent of InsertFragmentOperation, but which support an ${user.name} editor variable that expands to the name of the current user.

 ## Copyright and License

 Copyright (C) 2020 Syncro Soft SRL.
 All rights reserved.